What is Traditional Chinese Medicine?

 What is Reiki?

 Reiki is a safe, non-invasive form of healing and self-improvement, often put under the bracket of “energy work.”
 It seeks to increase the spark of light that exists within each of us to heal our own body, mind, and spirit.
 Reiki comes to us from Japan and the name is a combination of two words: Rei, which means “higher power” and Ki meaning “life force energy.”
 A Reiki session often results in a feeling of newfound clarity regarding emotional or spiritual issues.
 Reiki can also help relieve stress, physical pain, and help promote mental focus.
 Many hospitals have entire teams of Reiki practitioners that help provide complementary alternative care for their patients.
 During a typical Reiki session, the clothed client relaxes on the massage table while the certified Reiki practitioner moves his or her hands over the client to help shift the client’s energy to a more balanced state.
 It is the interaction between the client’s energy and that of the universal energy around us that allows for the healing to take place.
 The Reiki practitioner is merely a conduit for the exchange of energy.
-As a Reiki Master, I often blend the art into my sessions and also offer additional training sessions (called Attunements) several times per year.
+As Reiki Masters we often blend the art into our other therapies and also offer additional training sessions (called Attunements) several times per year.

 What is Fire Cupping